oktadev/spring-boot-ionic-example/TUTORIAL.md

 }
 ```

-Create `beer-modal.html` as a template for this page.
+Add the import for `BeerModalPage` to `beer.ts`, then create `beer-modal.html` as a template for this page.

 ```html
 <ion-header>